Visa Information

 Visa Information Sessions

 The International Student and Scholar Services office (ISSS) offers live info sessions for students to learn more about the student visa process, prepare for the visa interview, hear other arrival information, and ask questions.
-These sessions will be posted as they are scheduled and the recording will be provided here after the event.
+The video recordings below are organized by topic.
+To navigate to a specific topic, click the arrow and locate the desired section.

 Graduate Student Visa and Pre-Arrival Info Session, March 13, 7:00 am - 8:30 am PST.